Upload Action

 The path

-parameter specifies a fully qualified or glob path to locate your image file.
+parameter specifies a fully qualified or glob path to locate your file.
 Your glob patterns may match multiple files, but this is only acceptable when uploading a type of ARCHIVE

-.
+with some slight differences in behavior.
 Some valid examples include:

 **/release/web